domRiddle/ASF/Mono.md

 ---

-# Nightly
+# Alpha

-Apart from ```stable``` channel, Mono's repo also offers ```nightly``` channel, with the most up-to-date, not yet stable Mono versions.
-This is the Mono version that is officially tested before releasing stable ASF, as it's the most recent Mono version at the time of release.
+Apart from ```stable``` channel, Mono's repo also offers ```alpha``` channel, with more recent, not yet stable Mono versions.
+This is the Mono version that is officially tested before releasing stable ASF, as it's a Mono version that offers a good balance between recent codebase, and stability.

-Switching to nightly is not recommended in general, as Mono included there may not be always stable, but it may be needed to update if you for some reason require e.g. bugfix which was not yet released on stable channel.
+Switching to alpha is not recommended in general, as Mono included there may not be always stable, but it may be needed to update if you for some reason require e.g. bugfix which was not yet released on stable channel.

-To switch to nightly versions, modify the line that you added to ```/etc/apt/sources.list```:
+To switch to alpha versions, modify the line that you added to ```/etc/apt/sources.list```:

 ```
 deb http://download.mono-project.com/repo/debian wheezy main